zaza0209/GEERL/rebuttal.md

 To address the heterogeneity of clusters, we propose several strategies that can be employed within our framework:

 1. **Incorporating Cluster Characteristics in the State:**
-   - We can augment the state representation with cluster-specific characteristics such as university or major categories, as in our motivating example from the Intern Health Study (IHS).
+   - We can augment the state representation with cluster-specific characteristics such as university or major categories, as in our motivating example from the Intern Health Study.
 This allows the agent to learn policies that are more tailored to the specific dynamics and characteristics of individual clusters.
    - If cluster characteristics are not explicitly available, we can add a one-hot vector for each subject to indicate their cluster membership.
 This provides a simple yet effective way to incorporate cluster-specific information into the state representation.

 2. **Transfer Reinforcement Learning:**
-   - Transfer Reinforcement Learning (RL) techniques can be used to leverage knowledge from one cluster to improve learning in another.
+   - Transfer Reinforcement Learning techniques can be used to leverage knowledge from one cluster to improve learning in another.
 This approach can help mitigate the challenges of heterogeneity by sharing information across clusters while still allowing for adaptation to individual cluster dynamics.

 **Bias-Variance Trade-off:**